Ulster Defence Regiment: Paramilitary infiltration of the UDR

 Members of extremist groupings managed to join the UDR despite the vetting process.
 Their purpose in doing so was to obtain weapons, training and intelligence.
+BY 1976 approximately 315 weapons had been stolen with many more taken from UDR members' homes.
 Several stolen weapons were used in the commission of sectarian killings, attempted killings and robberies.

 Vetting procedures were carried out jointly by Army Intelligence and the RUC's Special Branch and if no intelligence was found to suggest unsuitability individuals were passed for recruitment and would remain as soldiers until the commanding officer was provided with intelligence enabling him to remove soldiers with paramilitary links or sympathies.

 Loyalist infiltration

-When the regiment was formed, the Ulster Defence Association (UDA) did not yet exist; it would not be established until September 1971.
+When the regiment was formed, the UDA did not yet exist; it would not be established until September 1971.
 Dual membership was initially acceptable to the military authorities as the UDA was not seen as a threat to the state.
 This changed when on 29 November 1972, the GOCNI, on instructions from Westminster, announced that dual membership of UDR and paramilitary organisations would not be tolerated and began a purge which saw 171 soldiers with links to the UDA discharged by the end of 1975.
 Lt Col Dion Beard (1RTR) commander of 3 UDR issued a battalion order:

 A similar statement was issued by the commanding officer of 11 UDR when Ian Paisley's Third Force was established in 1981.
 The media reported that he had issued a battalion order to the effect that any soldier who became involved in the Third Force would be dismissed.

 During the regiment's 22-year history, loyalist raids were mounted against 3 UDR, 5 UDR, 7 UDR, 10 UDR, and 11 UDR.
 Subsequent to a raid against 11 UDR's C company, Lurgan on 20 October 1972, the guard commander, Sgt.
 Billy Hanna MM, was convicted of supplying arms and information to loyalist paramilitaries.
 Most were recovered in follow up operations, but some were later proven to have been used by loyalist organisations to carry out crimes, including murders.
 Most stolen weapons were taken by loyalist organisations, but a number of soldiers were killed by members of the IRA who attacked their homes to steal rifles.
+By the end of 1972, according to a Ministry of Defence in a parliamentary answer, 193 UDR weapons had been stolen, 130 in raids on armouries or points of duty.
+Only 76 stolen weapons had been recovered at that point.
+An August 1973 draft document prepared by British military intelligence asserted that the "vast majority" of UDR weapons stolen up to that point were in the possession of loyalist paramilitaries.